 - Experience.
 At least three years of a professional Agile experience, serving as a Scrum Master and/or Scrum Product Owner (with a certification to go with it)

 - Knowledge.
 The CSP certification is a very involved process which requires the practitioners to constantly improve their skills and to be up-to-date with new knowledge in their field.
 Many CSP's run events or host coaching sessions in order to facilitate knowledge sharing within the community.
 The CSP is an experienced and active Agile practitioner who leads by exemplifying the Scrum values focus, courage, openness, commitment and respect.

 What can you expect from a Certified Scrum Product Owner?

-A Certified Scrum Product Owner (CSPO) is typically a more business facing person on a Scrum Team.
-The CSPO works with all stakeholders to define requirements and to prioritise the backlog accordingly.
-At The Cogworks we have seven CSPOs and having us on your project means we will be able to establish a high-level vision and understand the goals of the business, in order to maximise the ROI for the project within the set budget.
-The CSPO will also assess features and functionalities at the end of each Sprint in order to align with business values.
+- Passion for your vision.
+The CSPO* works with all stakeholders to define requirements and to prioritise the backlog accordingly.
+We have seven CSPOs that work to establish a high-level vision and understand the goals of the business in order to maximise the ROI for the project within the set budget.
+The CSPO will assess features and functionalities at the end of each Sprint in order to align with business values.

-What can you expect from The Cogworks team?
+What can you expect from the Cogworks team?

 - Agile experts.
 Our Project Management team consists of Agile practitioners who also specialise in particular frameworks.
 Some work with Kanban and others with Lean.
 If you are looking for an XP passionate, we even have those too!
 And of course, Scrum is a particular favourite.
 We have one Certified Scrum Professional, seven Certified Product Owners, and a stellar track record for delivering successful projects.

 - Advice, coaching and help.
 Cogworks value a friendly environment where commitment to the delivery of great products is a priority.
 We keep up with the latest techniques by participating in the Project Management Institute and regular Project Management and Agile meetups.